Movatterモバイル変換

 1993–2000

 Ben Folds Five was formed in 1993 in Chapel Hill by Ben Folds.
-They were a trio in spite of their name, and the primary motivation behind the name, apart from the band's well-known use of humor, was simple preference, according to Ben: "I think it sounds better than Ben Folds Three."[1]
+They were a trio in spite of their name, which was chosen for a joke, and because Folds thought it sounded better than Ben Folds Three.[1]
 Folds once described their music as "punk rock for sissies," a reaction to the angst prevalent in '90s rock.[2]

 Their first radio single was "Underground" from theirself-titled debut album, released in 1995 on Caroline Records.
 The band's biggest success was the single "Brick" from their second album,Whatever and Ever Amen, released in 1997.
 It was followed by the more somber and jazz-based 1999 album,The Unauthorized Biography of Reinhold Messner.
 The group contributed an outtake from theReinhold Messner sessions, titled "Leather Jacket", to the 1999 benefit album,No Boundaries: A Benefit for the Kosovar Refugees.